-It makes for a jam-packed five days of full-on, biomimicry-based exploration.
+It makes for a jam-packed six days of full-on, biomimicry-based exploration.
 Click below to get an inside look at one of our immersion workshops.

-Over the course of the workshop, our expert biomimicry instructions will teach participants to:
+Over the course of the workshop, our expert biomimicry instructors will teach participants to:

-- Conduct an ecosystem-audit of an organization or social-change endeavor using thriving ecosystems as a guide
+Conduct an audit of an organization or social-change endeavor using thriving ecosystems as a guide

 Dr. Dayna Baumeister is a world-renowned biomimicry lecturer and consultant as well as the Director of the Biomimicry Professional Certificate Program and co-director of The Biomimicry Center at ASU.
 With a background in biology, a devotion to applied natural history, and a passion for sharing the wonders of nature with others, Dayna has worked in the field of biomimicry with business partner Janine Benyus since 1998 as a business catalyst, educator, researcher, and design consultant.
 As a workshop leader, she will share her 18+ years of experience bringing biological intelligence to a wide range of audiences as well as her visionary leadership for the meme.